 In New Mexico, courts follow the doctrine of pure comparative negligence.
 This means that your recovery may be reduced by an amount that is equal to your percentage of fault if any.
 Because of this doctrine, a defendant’s insurer will be looking for any reason you are partially or fully to blame for an accident.

 Suppose, for example, that you are driving on the highway, and someone is texting while driving alongside you and swerves into your lane.
 If you were already distracted because you also were texting, you may swerve hard to avoid the other driver and crash into the concrete median.
 If you sue the other driver, he or she may allege that you are partially at fault.
 The jury may find that your damages are $500,000 and determine that the other driver is 75% at fault and you are 25% at fault.
 Theoretically, you would be able up to recover $375,000 from the other driver.

 If the driver whose carelessness harmed you carries only the minimum liability insurance coverage of $25,000 and has no assets, you may need to make a claim against your own uninsured or underinsured motorist coverage.

 Contact an Albuquerque Attorney to Discuss a Motor Vehicle Collision Case

 Highway accidents often occur at high speeds and tend to have devastating consequences.
-At the Fine Law Firm, our experienced motor vehicle collision lawyers can help victims in Albuquerque and the surrounding areas seek the full scope of damages available to them under the circumstances.
+At the Fine Law Firm, our experienced Albuquerque injury lawyers can help victims in Albuquerque and the surrounding areas seek the full scope of damages available to them under the circumstances.
 Contact us via our online form or call us at (505) 243-4541 to schedule a free consultation.
 The Fine Law Firm also assists injured people in Rio Rancho and elsewhere in New Mexico.